daUnicorns/daunicorns.github.io/README.md

 http://daunicorns.github.io/index.html

 ## What?
-We will be creating a team blog where we can introduce ourselves, blog about our work and to share useful and interesting information.
+We will be creating a team blog where we can introduce ourselves, blog about our work and share useful and interesting information.

 ##Pages
 * Blog page - home page with blog